 Scottish-Australian Jenna Robertson is an Artist and Creative Producer based in Queensland and working across Australia.
-As an artist and arts leader, Jenna continues a journey to diversify and grow her practice and has a portfolio of projects in development for 2020 and beyond.
+Jenna continues a journey to diversify and grow her practice and has a portfolio of projects in development for 2020 and beyond.

-In 2020 she is part of the Australia Council for the Arts Future Leaders cohort and is a Generate GC Artist, a bespoke 2 year program for exceptional early career artists to develop new, site-specific works.
+In 2020-2021 she is part of the Australia Council for the Arts Future Leaders cohort and is a Generate GC Artist, a bespoke program for exceptional early and mid-career artists to develop new, site-specific works.
 Generate GC is a City of Gold Coast initiative delivered in partnership with the internationally acclaimed Salamanca Arts Centre program SITUATE - Art in Festivals.
 Jenna's research & development period for her new work through Generate GC is from March - August.
-She is Creative Producer of La traviata for the 10th anniversary Season of the Albany Entertainment Centre, WA bringing together international, interstate and local artists.
-In March, Jenna worked with Danielle Micich and Ghenoa Gela in a Force Majeure INCITE masterclass in dance theatre making, and continues work in creative development with Placemakers* GC for Bleach* Festival 2020.
+2020 She is Creative Producer of La traviata for the 10th anniversary Season of the Albany Entertainment Centre, WA bringing together international, interstate and local artists.
+In March, Jenna worked with Danielle Micich and Ghenoa Gela in a Force Majeure INCITE masterclass in dance theatre making, and she continues work in creative development with Placemakers* GC for Bleach* Festival 2020.

 In 2011, Jenna was a founding member of OperaBox in Perth, WA.
 From 2014, in addition to Chairman of the Board and Producer positions, she took a leading role in the Artistic Directorship and growth of the company, solidifying OperaBox as “an innovative and professional contributor to the WA opera scene” (Noted, 2016).
 Through her programming leadership “Robertson made a significant contribution to broadening the operatic repertoire for WA audiences” (Limelight Magazine, 2017).